 A portion of our sales is derived from international markets, including Canada.
-Revenues denominated in currencies other than the U.S. dollar represented approximately 8.4%, 9.8% and 9.7% of total consolidated revenues for fiscal years 2015, 2014 and 2013, respectively.
+Revenues denominated in currencies other than the U.S. dollar represented approximately 7.9%, 8.4% and 9.8% of total consolidated revenues for fiscal years 2016, 2015 and 2014, respectively.
 The operating results of our international subsidiaries are translated into U.S. dollars and such results are affected by movements in foreign currencies relative to the U.S. dollar.
 In addition, a weaker Canadian dollar increases the costs to our Canadian operations of merchandise and other operational inputs that are sourced from outside Canada, which has the effect of reducing the operating margins of our Canadian business if we are unable to recover these additional costs through price adjustments with our Canadian customers.
-In fiscal 2015 and 2014, foreign currency fluctuations negatively impacted our consolidated revenues by 1.1% and 0.5%, respectively.
+In fiscal 2016, 2015 and 2014, foreign currency fluctuations negatively impacted our consolidated revenues by 0.8%, 1.1% and 0.5%, respectively.
 These impacts were primarily driven by unfavorable fluctuations in the Canadian dollar.
-In fiscal 2013, foreign currency fluctuations did not have a significant impact on our revenues.
 Our operating results in future years could be negatively impacted by any further devaluation, as compared to the U.S. dollar, of the Canadian dollar or any of the currencies of the other countries in which we operate.